 A recently refurbished,

 Three Star Property in a prime location, Offering a comfortable and well equipped 3 bedroom accommodation, with the benefit of gas central heating, the property is only 1.km from Town centre & Beach and also only 0.1 km from the main Bus & Railway station.
-2 Minutes walk to a 24 hour Tesco store with a petrol station.
+Only 2 Minutes walk to the Spar Theatre and to a 24 hour Tesco store with a petrol station.

 Entrance hall.
 Leading to Lounge/ Diner with open Elect fire, Digital TV + DVD recorder & player, Radio CD HI-FI,

 Two piece suit and Two electric reclining chairs, Large dining table to seat 6, Fully equipped Kitchen with cooker, microwave, Leading in to a Large Conservatory comprising of fridge & freezer, washing machine, smoking area also a enclosed Toilet.

 Bathroom with Bath & shower wash basin and W,C

 Car parking & safe enclosed play area to the rear via a access road, Small front garden with flowers & Hard base with garden bench to sit and relax,

 visit Tripadvior for reviews and comments by our guests.

 Features and services: